edergr/kafkonnector/README.md

 #### Properties of jobs (inside filters)
 `filters.jobs[].name` - Job name, same name used in the sequence property.
-<br>`filters.jobs[].type` - Job type: append, appendWithValue, create, drop, positionedDrop, remove, rename, and set.
+<br>`filters.jobs[].type` - Job type: append, appendWithValue, create, drop, positionedDrop, remove and rename.
 <br>`filters.jobs[].firstField` - First field when applying the append and appendWithValue filter.
 <br>`filters.jobs[].secondField` - Second field when applying the append filter.
 <br>`filters.jobs[].newFieldName` - New field name, used for append and rename operations.